makeTVee/FlowerDisplay/README.md

 ]
 ```
 ### 8. Different controller
 If you prefer a different controller or want to use a standard Pixelblaze, you can either solder the controller to the pads, which are used for the Pico, or to the 3 pads on the side.
-There you can also direclty connect your 5V power if the controller provides it (e.g. via USB).
+There you can also directly connect your 5V power if the controller provides it (e.g. via USB).
 The panel has 200 WS2812C LEDs (WS2812B in Neopixel or FastLED lib).

 ![image](https://github.com/makeTVee/FlowerDisplay/assets/18531000/6045723b-f764-4584-9728-30326be6facd)